 X. fastidiosa produces an unsaturated fatty acid signal molecule called DSF that modulates gene expression in cells as they reach high numbers in plants.
 By increasing the expression of a variety of afimbrial adhesins while decreasing the expression of pili involved in twitching motility as well as extracellular enzymes involved in degrading pit membranes and hense movement between vessels, DSF accumulation suppresses virulence of X. fastidiosa in grape.
-We thus are exploring different ways to elevate DSF levels in plants to achieve disease control via "pathogen confusion".
+We thus explored different ways to elevate DSF levels in plants to achieve disease control via "pathogen confusion".
 Plants expressing rpfF from X. fastidiosa produce low levels of DSF and are highly resistant to Pierce's disease.
 Chloroplast targeting of RpfF substantially increased DSF production.
 X. fastidiosa moved much less rapidly in rpfF-transformed grape, colonized many fewer xylem vessels, and achieved a much lower population size indicating that elevated DSF levels suppressed movement within the plant.
-As exogenous sources of DSF applied in various ways to grape suppressed pathogen mobility and hence virulence we have further studied the chemical identity of DSF.
-Preliminary evidence suggests that DSF is comprised of three closely related fatty acid molecules.
-One component is 2-Z-tetradecenoic acid (hereafter called C14-cis) while a second compound termed C12-cis is apparently also produced.
-The chemical identity of a third component is as yet undetermined.
-We are currently determining the relative activity of these forms of DSF and if such molecules cooperate in regulating gene expression in X. fastidious.
-Preliminary evidence suggests that C12-cis may preferentially participate in processes related to insect colonization compared to plant virulence, hinting that the various forms of DSF may preferentially affect different behaviors of X. fastidiosa.
 Some reduction in disease severity was observed in grape scions grafted to DSF-producing rootstocks suggesting that DSF produced by rootstocks can somewhat move to scions and confer disease control' the control of disease was substantially less than that seen in transformed scions however.
-Naturally-occurring endophytic bacteria within grape are being assessed for DSF production; only about 1% of the endophytic bacteria in grape produce DSF and these are being tested for their ability to move within plants after inoculation.
-As studies of pathogen confusion will be greatly facilitated by having an improved bioassay for the DSF produced by X. fastidiosa, we have been developing several immunological and biochemical means to assay for the presence of DSF using X. fastidiosa itself as a bioindicator.
+Naturally-occurring endophytic bacteria within grape were assessed for DSF production; only about 1% of the endophytic bacteria in grape produce DSF and these were tested for their ability to move within plants after inoculation; most moved poorly.
+As studies of pathogen confusion will be greatly facilitated by having an improved bioassay for the DSF produced by X. fastidiosa, we have developed several immunological and biochemical means to assay for the presence of DSF using X. fastidiosa itself as a bioindicator.
 Bioassays based on immunological detection of the cell surface adhesion XadA and EPS as well as by quantifying mRNA associated with these genes in X. fastidiosa have been developed.
 Gene expression in X. fastidiosa exposed to various levels of DSF can also be directly assessed using phoA reporter gene fusions.
-RpfFmutants of X. fastidiosa that do not produce DSF adhere much less tenaciously to grape vessels than do WT strains and we thus are developing assays to more rapidly screen transgenic plants for their resistance to Pierce's disease as well the efficacy of chemical analogs of DSF to induce resistance.
-The adherence of WT strains of X. fastidiosa to transgenic Thompson seedless expressing a chloroplast-targeted rpfF gene from X. fastidiosa was much higher than non-transformed plants, indicating that DSF production in the plants has increased the adhesiveness of the pathogen, and thereby reduced it ability to move within the plant after inoculation.
+RpfF- mutants of X. fastidiosa that do not produce DSF adhere much less tenaciously to grape vessels than do WT strains and we thus are developing assays to more rapidly screen transgenic plants for their resistance to Pierce's disease as well the efficacy of chemical analogs of DSF to induce resistance.
+The adherence of WT strains of X, fastidiosa to transgenic Thompson seedless expressing a chloroplast-targeted rpfF gene from X. fastidiosa was much higher than non-transformed plants, indicating that DSF production in the plants has increased the adhesiveness of the pathogen, and thereby reduced it ability to move within the plant after inoculation.